 A fact that didn’t go unnoticed by the person that I was with and I think this set the tone for the rest of the evening.
 I don’t know what came over me but I’m not sorry I did it.

 As we walked through the village I was stopped on numerous occasions, by men and women alike.
 These people passed comment on my dress, my hair, and my shoes especially.
 Again I did feel sorry for the person I was with but at the same time, was assured she was okay.

 However, I was too busy having my epiphany moment.

 As we walked around the village more and more people wanted to talk to me, I found this fascinating and at one point I was sitting in Sackville Steet Gardens waiting for my partner to go to the toilets, for which there was a huge queue.
 I was sat there waiting, I had about half a dozen women approach me and comment on my attire.

 By this time my confidence was through the roof and I felt like I was floating on air.

 All through the evening, even when we were sat down, I had people come up to me and want to talk to me, all night.
-As an effeminate male this was like being hit in the face with a big dose of “What the fuck just happened”.
+As an effeminate male, this was like being hit in the face with a big dose of “What the fuck just happened”.
 I’ve had this on nearly every single night that I’ve been out since.
-I’m not an ugly man, I know I have long hair, but never in my life have I had that many people, want to talk to me, ever.
+I’m not ugly, I know I have long hair, but never in my life have I had that many people, want to talk to me, ever.

-Now, my epiphany moment wasn’t that I was the centre of attention.
-No, my epiphany moment was that this felt so so so very right, like I’d been avoiding doing this all my life.
-I cannot tell you the utter joy I felt on that evening, because it was overwhelming.
+Now, my epiphany moment wasn’t that I was the center of attention.
+No, my epiphany moment was that this felt so so so very right.
+Like I’d been avoiding doing this all my life.
+I cannot tell you the utter joy I felt on that evening because it was overwhelming.
 I think when we got back to the hotel room I passed out as soon as I lay down on the bed.